maxcrystal/maxcrystal.github.io/readme.md

 # Ksu's Personal Webpage

 This is the repository for Ksu's personal webpage, built using Vitepress.
 It contains information about her, her work, and any other relevant details.
+The page is published at https://semipyadnaya.ru.

 ### Development Setup